 Learning Japanese through anime is fun but it also takes a lot of effort and dedication.
 Don’t expect to kick back and enjoy a few episodes and become fluent in Japanese.
 That isn’t how it works.

-For me anime has been a very important part of Japanese learning, though as a space-alien with special needs, my experience may not be applicable to everyone.
+For me anime has been a very important part of Japanese learning, though as a non-human with special needs, my experience may not be applicable to everyone.
 However I suspect some of it might.
 So let me tell you how it was for me

 I really, really really wanted to study the language properly.
-Never having gone to school I have learned everything I know – from the Earth’s history to a smattering of French and Spanish – in bits and bobbles that I picked up along the way (except typing which was taught to me by a charming alienophile).
+Never having gone to school I have learned everything I know – from the Earth’s history to a smattering of French and Spanish – in bits and bobbles that I picked up along the way (except typing which was taught to me by a charming droidophile).
 Japanese I wanted to learn properly; systematically; the way people do learn things (even where I come from).

 First of all, I agree that watching anime with English subtitles is next door to useless if you actually want to learn Japanese through anime.
 You can pick up the odd word that way.
 You can actually learn more than the odd word if you are very disciplined.
 At the very beginning of attempting to learn Japanese through anime I went extremely slowly through a few with English subbies trying to catch the Japanese, looking up words I thought I heard.
 Working seriously on why that noise ended up as that subtitle.
 That was somewhat helpful, but still not all that useful in my view.